pcreux/engineering/README.md

 * Are the commits well written?
 Should they be squashed?

 We want honest and good enough code to be shipped.
-We don't want to spend to many cycles to make the code Perfect™.
+We don't want to spend too many cycles making the code Perfect™.

 ## CI